openaps/docs/docs/docs/walkthrough/phase-2/using-openaps-tools.md

 vendor = openaps.vendors.process
 args = -c "curl -s https://yourwebsite.azurewebsites.net/api/v1/entries.json | json -e 'this.glucose = this.sgv'"
 ```
+Test this to ensure you can get data.
+'curl https://yourwebsite.azurewebsites.net/api/v1/entries.json' should return a list of data from Nightscout.

 In addition, you need to alter your monitor/glucose.json report to use this device rather than the cgms device you setup above.

+If you do not have this report yet, go ahead and add it, then invoke it to create the file.
 The report will look like this in your openaps.ini file:

 ```
 [report "monitor/glucose.json"]
 device = curl